An immersive educational park experience to show the community the

 Wahoo Bay is envisioned to provide an immersive experience for park visitors, especially young children.
 Its purpose is to raise awareness of the importance of keeping our oceans and reefs healthy and thriving in an entertaining, educational and memorable way.

 In the shallow protected waters adjoining the Pompano Beach, FL Hillsboro Inlet Park an underwater experience will be created that will preserve and enhance existing natural resources and add environmentally friendly interactive art, live lab experiments and educational displays.
-The in-water experience will stimulate all five senses and be accessible to anyone young and old, able-bodied or disabled.
+The in-water experience will stimulate all five senses and be accessible to everyone.

 The adjacent on-shore experience will continue the theme with the installation of interactive educational exhibits and create areas for open space outdoor classrooms.